Sbali11/Nooks/README.md

 channels:read, channels:write, groups:write, chat:write, files:read, pins:write, im:write, mpim:write, groups:read, mpim:read, im:read, users:read
 ```

-In addition, subscribe to the following events in the bot workspace:
+#### Event Subscriptions
+Subscription to events allows the bot to 'listen' to events and take the appropriate actions.
+Subscribe to the following events for the app:
 ```
 Bot Events-
 app_home_opened, app_mention, im_history_changed, member_joined_channel, message.channels, message.groups, message.im, team_join

 ```

-This allows the bot to 'listen' to events and take the appropriate actions.
+#### [Optional] Enable Public Distribution of the App
+To enable the public distribution of the app, go to Manage Distribution in the Slack App page for the bot, follow the listed steps and "Enable Public Distribution".
+You *don't* need to make any changes to the code as the repository assumes public distribution

+#### Install to workspace
+If you're using the publicly distributed app(the default option for the github repository), just head over to the {{host}}/slack/install and click on the install button.
+If you've updated the code to only run on a single workspace, install to the workspace by heading over to the app settings page

 ### Set up environment locally
 ```